wootencl/apidocs-v4/source/benefits_enrollment.md

 dependent information.
 Each sub-object is described in its own table, which is linked from the "Type" parameter.
 Note that some sub-objects can themselves be comprised of other objects.

+PokitDok only transmits 834 files and responses to and from carriers.
+We do not perform scrubbing or editing of submissions, or provide front-end interfaces to manage benefits.
+File transmission is subject to carrier and group requirements.
+Since enrollment requirements vary greatly between carriers, please [contact us](/contact) to get started integrating benefits enrollment and maintenance into your solution.

 # Enrollment Object
 <a name="benefits_enrollment"></a>